nim-lang/Nim/doc/manual.rst

     and another one for the pointer to implicitly passed environment.

 `stdcall`:idx:
-    This the stdcall convention as specified by Microsoft.
+    This is the stdcall convention as specified by Microsoft.
 The generated C procedure is declared with the ``__stdcall`` keyword.

 `cdecl`:idx:
     The cdecl convention means that a procedure shall use the same convention as the C compiler.
-Under windows the generated C procedure is declared with the ``__cdecl`` keyword.
+Under Windows the generated C procedure is declared with the ``__cdecl`` keyword.

 `safecall`:idx: